 The first Kumihimo artists made cords entirely by hand, using a form of finger-loop braiding.
 Later, traditional Kumihimo artists created braid on a round wooden stand (marudai, which means “round stand”) or a square wooden frame (takadai, which looks more like a weaving loom and produces flat braids).
 The threads, which traditionally were bundles of fine silk threads, were wound around bobbins called tama, and were weighted to provide tension on the threads during braiding.

-Today’s traditional Kumihimo artists still use these tools.
+Today’s traditional Kumihimo artists still use these tools because they produce beautiful braids with skilled hands.

 As Buddhism became the dominant religion in Japan, a vast market for braiders opened up.
-Exceptionally beautiful cords of varying sizes adorned temple interiors, and the practice has strict rules.
-Monks did the braiding, and it became a form of meditation.
-Today’s Kumihimo artists say that the simple repetition of the craft is meditative.
+Artisans made exceptionally beautiful cords of varying sizes to adorn temple interiors, and the practice has strict rules.
+While monks did the braiding, it became a form of meditation.
+Today’s Kumihimo artists say that the simple repetition of the craft is as meditative now as it was then.

 Ancient samurai warriors decorated their armor and sometimes held it together using Kumihimo cords.
-Kumihimo wrapped sword handles (better grip) and also made halters and armor for horses.
-A wide variety of designs and widths added interesting details and textures to the braids.
+Kumihimo wrapped sword handles for a better grip and made halters and armor for horses.
+A wide variety of designs and widths added interesting details and textures to the braids, making them beautiful as well as practical..

-In contemporary Japan, Kumi cords function as ties on haori jackets and obijimes.
+In contemporary Japan, Kumihimo cords function as ties on haori jackets and obijimes.
 They tie on an obi (kimono sash) to hold it in place.

 Garment closures and hair ornaments also make creative use of contemporary Kumihimo designs.

 The modern firm, yet flexible, round Kumihimo foam disk has made it accessible for everyone.
 The disk is inexpensive, portable and much easier to use than the traditional marudai.
 It immediately became very popular with crafters around the world, who quickly found contemporary uses for the braid.
 You can find them (along with classes to get you started) at many local yarn and bead shops.
 Check with your favorite shop!
 Square foam plates are available for weaving flat braids.
-Plastic bobbins keep the fibers under control.
+Plastic bobbins keep the fibers under control while you braid.
+Without bobbins, the weaving strands can become a tangled mess!

-Modern Kumi weavers do not feel constrained to using the traditional bundles of silk threads for their braids and tend to use a much wider and eclectic selection of materials.
-They include various yarns, imitation silks, rayon cords, ribbons, embroidery threads, Chinese knotting cord, satin “rattail”, wire, beading thread and other assorted cords and fibers to make variations on Kumihimo braids.
+Modern Kumihimo weavers do not feel constrained to use traditional fibers for their braids, so they explore a wider and eclectic selection of materials.
+They include various yarns, imitation silks, rayon cords, ribbons, embroidery threads, Chinese knotting cord, satin “rattail”, wire, beading thread and other assorted cords and fibers to make their own variations on Kumihimo braids.

 Plain braids are just the beginning.
 You can embellish your braid with beads, charms, slides and decorative clasps.
 Placement of the colors on the loom and choosing different thicknesses for certain strands give Kumi braiders many choices for their designs.